felipemsalles/Games-projects/README.md

-# Snake Game
+# Games

 **Purpose of this Repository**

-This repository is intended for my project to develop the Snake Game in Python.
+This repository is intended for my projects to develop Games.

 **Snake Game using Python**